chohbein/GAN/README.md

-gen3.py: This model used a pretrained text-to-image model CLIP to provide inherent semantic guidance to style the images.
-After reviewing other people's approaches to the problem, I found that many were just fine tuning pretrained

 Failures of cyclegan:
-- With limited monet paintings to train on (300), overfitting was a big issue and excessive tuning had depreciating results.
+- With limited monet paintings to train on (300), overfitting was a big issue and excessive tuning had diminishing returns.
 Would be very hard to get a top score with this architecture.
+- ResNet struggled to capture accurate brush strokes and textures of the Monet style.

+gen3.py: This model used a pretrained text-to-image model CLIP to provide inherent semantic guidance to style the images.
+After reviewing other people's approaches to the problem, I found that many were fine tuning pretrained vision models.
+This approach used a U-Net generator.
+This change was made because I learned it is better at capturing

 New architecture:
 1. Generator pretrained on larger dataset.
 Fine tuned with Monet paintings. (transfer learning)